Restrict resource access in Trustee

 pod2can only access the secretp2-secret/secret -

-All three pods will have the same restrictions: logs enabled, exec restricted to only curl fraud-dataset/dataset_key, curl p2-secret/secret and curl kbsres1/key1.
+All three pods will have the same restrictions: logs enabled, exec restricted to only curl p1-secret/dataset_key, curl p2-secret/secret and curl kbsres1/key1.

-After Trustee is configured, we will see that if we try to access fraud-dataset with pod2 or pod3, the attestation check will be succesful but the resource access policy will deny its access.
+After Trustee is configured, we will see that if we try to access p1-secret with pod2 or pod3, the attestation check will be succesful but the resource access policy will deny its access.

 Note that for this example, the actual workload is not really important, therefore to keep things as simple as possible, we will use the CoCo pod with default settings deployment example for all three pods, and fetch the secrets manually via exec.